-Police probe firebombing of Palestinian cars near ‘quarantine’ outpost
+Radical settlers suspected of attacking Palestinians, cars near quarantine site

 The army last week confirmed that it had established and was securing a “temporary” outpost for the group of Israeli teens after they refused to abide by the government’s coronavirus guidelines and shattered the windows of a bus taking them to a quarantine hotel.

-Photos taken at the site showed that the outpost includes a large tent where the so-called hilltop youth sleep together, a Beit Midrash tent for religious study, a tent for the teens to prepare food, showers, out-houses and a generator.
+Photos taken at the site showed that the outpost includes a large tent where the so-called hilltop youth sleep together, a Beit Midrash tent for religious study, a tent for the teens to prepare food, showers, outhouses and a generator.

 הבידוד הטוב ביותר סטייל נוער הגבעות. pic.twitter.com/GYPzlRou6M